madragonse/elements_counter/README.md

 # elements_counter

-Counting skittles on the image using adaptive threashold, closing and erode operation.
+Counting skittles on the image using adaptive threshold, closing and erode operation.